harisheoran/Multi-stage-docker-build-GO-web-server/README.md

 Enter the magic of multi-stage Docker builds.
 By breaking down the build process into distinct stages, we've successfully trimmed down our image to a sleek 6.71MB.
 That's a jaw-dropping 99.17% reduction in size, making our deployment faster, more scalable, and resource-efficient.
 ![](/img/o2.png)

-How we build the image?
+How do we build the image?
 We divide this image into 2 stages,
 - Build Stage
 - Production Stage